-On May 1, 2014, the option was exercised, and the School District current refunded the existing Series C of 2004 Bonds and issued Variable Rate Refunding Bonds (Series 2014A
+On May 1, 2014, the option was exercised, and the School District current refunded the existing Series C of 2004 Bonds and issued Variable Rate Refunding Bonds (Series 2014A Bonds).

-Bonds).
 The intention of the swap was to effectively change the School District's variable interest rate on the 2014A Bonds to a synthetic fixed rate of 5.25%.
 The 2014 Swap is considered to be an ineffective hedge as of year-end.

 Per the agreement, the School District receives interest at the variable rate of 68% of one month LIBOR while paying a fixed rate of 5.25%.
+LIBOR was replaced by Secured Overnight Financing Rate (SOFR) after June 30, 2023.
 The interest payments are calculated based on a notional amount which reduces so that it approximates the principal outstanding on the 2014A Bonds.
 The swap expires on May 1, 2027 consistent with the last principal payment on the 2014A Bonds.